Base Structure and Foundation

 Foundation Types

-Strip Foundation (Ring Beam)
+Strip Foundation (Perimeter Ring Beam)

 Key Features

-• Ideal for outdoor installations
+• Applications: Preferred for outdoor installations with drainage requirements

 Reinforced Concrete Slab